dankniight/newspage/README.md

 - Extracts article images when available
 - Clean, responsive web interface with dark mode support
 - Automatic updates every 30 minutes
-- Manual refresh option

 ## How It Works

-This is now a static site hosted on GitHub Pages:
+This is a static site hosted on GitHub Pages:

 1. A Python script (`generate_news.py`) fetches RSS feeds from tech news sites every 30 minutes via GitHub Actions
 2. The script generates a `news.json` file with the latest articles
-3. The static HTML file (`index.html`) fetches data from `news.json` and displays it with the same beautiful UI
+3. The static HTML file (`index.html`) fetches data from `news.json` and displays it with a beautiful UI

 ## Deployment to GitHub Pages